bschlenk/homebridge-roku/README.md

 up requests.
 I didn't feel like implementing this for obvious reasons, but pull requests are welcome :)

+Wake-on-LAN is supported, but your device must be connected via Ethernet.

 ## TODO

 - Possibly fetch apps at homebridge start time or periodically so that the